 Robinson was admitted to practice before the U.S. Supreme Court.
 He was a member of the South Carolina Bar, Richland County Bar Association, American Law Institute, Fourth Circuit Judicial Conference, Federation of Insurance & Corporate Counsel, Supreme Court Historical Society, South Carolina Defense Trial Attorneys Association and the South Carolina Trial Lawyers Association.

 He served on the South Carolina Bar Professional Responsibility Committee and on the executive committees of the South Carolina Bar and the Richland County Bar Association.
 He was the founder and served as president of the South Carolina Bar Young Lawyers Division.
 He was co-editor of The Transcript, a former publication of the South Carolina Bar.

 Robinson was active in several organizations, including the United Way Campaign for South Carolina; Junior Achievement, Columbia Historical Foundation and various literacy organizations.
 He was a former member of Eastminister Presbyterian Church and later became a member of Trinity Episcopal Cathedral.

-David W. Robinson II died on August 9, 2007.
+David W. Robinson died on August 9, 2007.
 Predeceased by his second wife, Ledare T. Robinson, he is survived by his first wife, Isabelle R. Pilskaln; two children, Doris A.R.
 Cameron and D. Clay Robinson; and five grandchildren, Greg Cameron, Maggie Cameron, Henry Robinson, Meredith Robinson and Sam Robinson.